EricTES/nextjs-smart-contract-lottery/README.md

 To transform chainID (hex form) to numbers, we need to use javescript built in function , parseInt(hex_number_in_string)

-## call contract function in front end component
+## call contract function in front end component using runContractFunction

 import { useWeb3Contract } from 'react-moralis'